 As with beds and mattresses, most people keep their pillows far too long.
-Most pillows should be replaced every couple of years - cheaper ones will need replacing more frequently.
+Ideally they should be replaced every couple of years (with cheaper ones needing to be replaced more frequently).
 You know it's time to buy a new pillow if the old one no longer has any "bounce".
 Fold it in half then see what happens.
 Does it jump back into shape quickly?
-Or does it return to shape gradually and reluctantly - if at all?
+Or does it return to shape gradually and reluctantly, if at all?

 Firm or Soft?

 The right pillow for you will support your neck comfortably.
-The firmness required will depend on both your personal physiology and on the way you sleep, some people like a soft, fluffy pillow whilst others prefer one that is rock hard.
-It's rare that two partners will find exactly the same pillow combinations ideal.
+The firmness required will depend on both your personal physiology and the way you sleep, some people like a soft, fluffy pillows while others prefer one that’s rock hard.
+It's rare that two partners will find the same pillow ideal.

-There are a wide variety of pillow fillings on the market, Furniture247 offer in the Das Kissen and Down Home sections Goose Down and Goose Feather as well as Duck Down and Duck Feather.
-Whether you prefer the old-fashioned luxury of soft down or the slightly cheaper feather and down, it's important to buy quality and that’s all that we sell.
+There are a wide variety of pillow fillings on the market.
+In the Das Kissen and Down Home sections you’ll find Goose Down and Goose Feather, as well as Duck Down and Feather.
+Whether you prefer the old-fashioned luxury of soft down or the slightly cheaper mix of down and feather, it's important to buy quality and that’s all that we sell.

-Don't forget about the humble duvet cover and pillow case - it's the visible manifestation of your duvets and pillows.
+Don't forget about the humble duvet cover and pillow case - it's the visible manifestation of your duvet and pillow.
 Whether you buy something decorative or plain, choose something that fits in with the overall design, theme and colour scheme of your bedroom.
 We have selected a lovely range to choose from here, something for every taste.